hcoco1/todo-list-local-storage/README.md

 ## Project: Audits Tool 🔧

-### <a href="https://audits.hcoco1.com/" target="_blank">Live App</a> https://audits.hcoco1.com/
+### <a href="https://audits.hcoco1.com/" target="_blank">Live App</a>

 ### <a href="https://www.hcoco1.com/blog/2024-03-13-audits-tool" target="_blank">Blog Post</a>

->Audits Tool is a React-based solution designed to streamline the process of storing and managing audit data in a user-friendly manner.
-It allows users to input audit details such as usernames, process paths, and audit descriptions, which are then saved locally and can be viewed or deleted.
-Additionally, the app offers a feature to generate and download comprehensive audit reports, enhancing the efficiency of audit compilation and review.
+>The Audits Tool is a React-based application designed to enhance the efficiency of audit data management.
+It offers a user-friendly interface for storing and managing audit details, such as usernames, process paths, and audit descriptions.
+This information is saved ina Firebase database and can be easily viewed or deleted as needed.
+Additionally, the tool features functionality to generate and download comprehensive audit reports, streamlining the audit compilation and review process.

 ---